Economy Minister Diane Dodds today announced a new Assured Skills Academy with PwC offering 20 high quality training places for people with degrees.

 Deborah Stevenson, Operate Director at PwC, said:

-Louise Warde Hunter, Principal and Chief Executive at Belfast Met, added:
+Louise Warde Hunter, Principal and Chief Executive of Belfast Met, said:

-Applicants must hold a minimum 2:2 in any degree discipline.
+No experience is required.
+Applicants must hold a 2:2 degree or better in any discipline.

 Notes to editors:

 - Assured Skills is a pre-employment training programme run by the Department for the Economy.
-More information is available on the DfE website.
+More information on Assured Skills is available on the DfE website.

 - Follow us on Twitter @Economy_NI

 - For media enquiries contact the Department for the Economy Press Office at firstname.lastname@example.org